 It was aways always the same.
-If someone noticed I don’t eat meat they would ask “are you a vegetarian?” in such obnoxious way I immediately felt small and felt the need to defend myself like I was doing something wrong.
+If someone noticed I don’t eat meat they would ask “are you a vegetarian?” in such an obnoxious way I immediately felt small and felt the need to defend myself like I was doing something wrong.

-Response would be well-known phases I’m sure all of you who practise some sort of diet such as ” I can’t imagine that” “wow I can’t imagine my life without meat” “really? not even a chicken?” and many other bullshit.
+Response would be well-known phases I’m sure all of you who practice some sort of diet such as ” I can’t imagine that” “wow I can’t imagine my life without meat” “really? not even a chicken?” and many other bullshit.

 Vegetarian was like a dirty word, something I shouldn’t want to be associated with.

-I always helped out in kitchen.
+I always helped out in the kitchen.

-One day I was making chicken soup and as I was holding the small body, chicken ribs in the palm of my hand and all I could think of was how it feels exactly the same when I’m hold my dog in my hands.
+One day I was making chicken soup and as I was holding the small body, chicken ribs in the palm of my hand and all I could think of was how it feels exactly the same when I’m holding my dog in my hands.

 I suddenly become very nauseous and I knew I won’t eat the soup.
 I couldn’t even taste it for seasoning.
 I was sick even thinking about it.
 From that moment I just couldn’t put any piece of meat in my mouth.

-I accepted the fact that I don’t like the meat and I shouldn’t feel bad about my preferences.
+I accepted the fact that I don’t like meat and I shouldn’t feel bad about my preferences.